-Individuals receiving E-mail considered in violation of the policy may report their concerns to the director of Computer Services.
-The director will investigate those concerns and determine actions to be taken.
+Individuals receiving E-mail considered in violation of the policy may report their concerns to the Chief Information Officer.
+The CIO will investigate those concerns and determine actions to be taken.

 E-mail users found to have violated the College E-mail policy may have sanctions imposed including loss of E-mail privileges.
-Notice of action taken will be mailed to the offender within five working days of the decision by the director of Computer Services.
+Notice of action taken will be mailed to the offender within five working days of the decision by the Chief Information Officer.

-Decisions made by the director of Computer Services regarding E-mail abuse may be appealed to the Chief Information Officer.
+Decisions made by the CIO regarding E-mail abuse may be appealed to the Vice President for Finance and Information Technology.